How to compare schemas of two databases in SQL Server

 Setting up connection

-Prior to launching a new schema comparison, you need to establish a new database connection.
-To set up the SQL Server connection:
+Before launching a new schema comparison, you need to establish a new database connection.
+To set up a SQL Server connection:

-- On the Database menu, select New Connection.
+- On the Database menu, click New Connection.

 Setting data sources for comparison

-After we established the SQL Server database connection, we can start a new comparison project and specify two data sources to be compared.
+After we have established the SQL Server database connection, we can start a new comparison project and specify two data sources to compare.